-The Renne-sur-mer film festival on the French Riviera is torn apart by young protesters pouring through the town and kidnapping American producer, Larry Winsteeg, and making him as their hostage as they occupy a cinema and demand reforms.
+The Renne-sur-mer film festival on the French Riviera is invaded by young protesters pouring through the town and kidnapping an American producer, Larry Winsteeg, off the street, taking him as their hostage as they occupy a cinema and demand reforms.

 In times of seizure and dysfunctionality all over the globe,

 ElephantEars Press offers Lou Alba’s new novel.